UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/glossary/index.md

 **Scratch storage**

 A temporary file system, designed for speed rather than reliability, and the first tier in the storage hierarchy.
-On Ocelote and ElGato these are internal SATA disks and referenced as ```/tmp```.
+On Puma these are internal SSD's and referenced as ```/tmp```.

 <hr>